PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 ## Specification

-This RFC proposes a preference variable to configure the elevation of errors produced by native commands to first-class PowerShell errors, so that native command failures will produce error objects that are added to the error stream and may terminate execution of the script without added boilerplate.
+This RFC proposes a preference variable to enable errors produced by native commands to be PowerShell errors, so that failures will produce error objects that are added to the error stream and may terminate execution of the script without added boilerplate.